Administrative Regulations on Manufacturing, Import and Report of the Controlled Telecommunications Radio-Frequency Devices

 1. Devices imported during the validity of the certificate of special permit number over the last four years have been well-managed internally without any incidents of missing or stolen items.

-2. According to the inspection conducted by the competent authority in accordance with Paragraph 4 of Article 8-1, all devices are within the office or factory location.
+2. According to the inspection conducted by the competent authority in accordance with Paragraph 4 of the preceding article, all devices are within the office or factory location.
 Nevertheless, this shall not apply to the condition where the devices have been re-exported and the applicant provides a photocopy of customs export certificate or the evidence of re-export.

 Those that apply for a certificate of special permit number shall submit the following documents to the competent authority: